leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 ## Styles, Presets, etc
 * For LUTs - apply specific profile, then use the _circle_ mask icon (uniformly) to change opacity/strength of the LUT
 * Download .dtstyle files and store in `~/Pictures/Darktable`
+* If saving a new style, only save relevant modules and avoid defaults like Sigmoid which will be auto-applied anyway
 * Create a style by compressing history stack first - important to click 'module order'
 	> If using a style, indicate the style name in the snapshot and/or duplicate.
 There  should also be  an associated tag with the style
+* If using  [Kevin's creative styles](https://github.com/kajili/darktable-styles) , exposure and color/calibration are excluded  - those still have to be applied per photo
+* If updating a style, compress history stack, make changes, compress history stack again before re-saving with the same exact name,overwrite
+* When applying a style - use 'overwrite' for creative/general styles and 'append' for _tools_ type of styles

 ### t3mujinpak - Popular & Versatile Styles:

 * **Black & White:**